microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationPasswordCredential.md

 ## Description

-the New-EntraBetaApplicationPasswordCredential cmdlet creates a password credential for an application in Microsoft Entra ID.
+The New-EntraBetaApplicationPasswordCredential cmdlet creates a password credential for an application in Microsoft Entra ID.

 ## Examples